-The joint Norwegian-Russian ecosystem survey has since 2004 been conducted annually from August to October by 4-5 research vessels simultaneously covering the entire Barents Sea from the edge of the continental shelf in the west, to Novaja Semlja in the east, from the coast of Norway and Russia in the south to the ice-edge in the north (Olsen, 2006) (Fig. 1).
+The joint Norwegian-Russian ecosystem survey has since 2004 been conducted annually from August to October by 4-5 research vessels simultaneously covering the entire Barents Sea.
+On average 360 bottom trawl hauls are taken each year from the edge of the continental shelf in the west, to Novaja Semlja in the east, from the coast of Norway and Russia in the south to the ice-edge in the north (Olsen, 2006) (Fig. 1).

 In most of the covered area both in the Norwegian and Russian EEZs the survey follows a regular grid with ecosystem sampling stations approx. 30-35 nm apart (Fig. 1).
 In the important juvenile shrimp areas in the central Barents Sea (Hopen Deep), additional demersal trawl stations are placed at 1⁄2 the standard grid size to get a more detailed coverage of the shrimp distribution in this area.
 In the other high density shrimp area in the north-west around Spitsbergen a depth-stratified survey is conducted.
 Here stations are placed approx. every 30-35 nm as in the other areas, but in addition a number of extra bottom trawl stations are placed at irregular intervals within this part of the survey area.
-Additional stations were reduced in numbers in 2008, and have since been omitted altogether.
+The additional "shrimp stations" were reduced in numbers in 2008, and have since been omitted altogether.